Tuesday, December 29, 2020

 History and Why

-SMMS is approved by Washington State Board of Education to provide a full grades 6-12 curriculum that focuses on STEM, Medicine, and Medical Mission.
-SMMS is designed for students who are serious about pursuing a career in medicine.
-SMMS provides a way to expose high school students to the basic science of medicine and clinical skills very early in their education.
-Our medical mission program provides students with clinical skills that instill compassion and help students understand the true meaning of medicine and service.
+SMMS is approved by the Washington State Board of Education to provide a full grades 6–12 curriculum with a focus on STEM, Medicine, and Medical Mission.
+The school is designed for students who are serious about pursuing careers in medicine.
+SMMS gives high school students early exposure to the basic sciences of medicine and essential clinical skills.
+Our medical mission program provides hands-on experiences that cultivate compassion and help students understand the true meaning of medicine and service.

-SMMS is a blended learning school using both traditional and online classrooms.
-Online classrooms allows us to bring doctors, guest lecturers, or experts from anywhere in the world to the classroom using Microsoft Teams and Google Meet.
+SMMS is a blended learning school, combining traditional and online classrooms.
+Online classrooms allow us to bring doctors, guest lecturers, and experts from around the world into the learning environment using Microsoft Teams and Google Meet.

 Contact